ewartj/MedCAT/README.md

 ## Concept Terminology Structure

-The structure of the created terminology.
+The structure of the created terminology:

 ![Created from creating_a_deid_terminology](./Creating_a_de-identification_terminology/DeID_teminology.png)